Skip to content

 Common Issues & Debugging

 State management problems often manifest as inefficient UI updates, leading to performance issues or unexpected behaviors.
+Identifying and fixing these issues is crucial for maintaining a smooth user experience.

-Tracking Widget Rebuilds
+Tracking Rebuilds

 import 'package:flutter/foundation.dart';